At fiftysomething, taking your first holiday alone can be intimidating.

 But it was an intriguing cultural experience; the other tourists were very friendly and there was always someone keen to practise their English with me, at least to the extent of explaining where the toilets were and what time to get back on the bus.”

-Relax together on hand-picked group holidays Find out more here.
+Relax together on our hand-picked group holidays.
+Find out more here

 He also tried a singles holiday in Tuscany last summer.
 As he expected, the gender balance was horribly skewed: 20 women to nine men (the youngest was 43, the oldest was in his seventies).